notadeejay/rbc-training/data/Week 3 Day 1/11__Adding Gradients__Exercise.md

 Other options for the direction we can use are:

-- to right
+- `to right`
-- to left
+- `to left`
-- top
+- `top`

 #### Rotated

 We can also rotate the gradient line, so that it's at an angle.
-Using this technique, we could make only the top corner of a rectangle a different color.
+Using this technique, we could make only the top corner of a rectangle a different colour.

 ```css
 .box {